 The Broad Street Practice is located in the heart of the ancient stone town of Stamford.
-The practice is housed in two beautiful Grade II listed buildings, 20 & 21 Broad Street and, round the corner (in fact in Star Lane), 22 Broad Street.
+The practice is housed in two beautiful Grade II listed buildings, adjoining each other at right angles – 20 & 21 Broad Street and round the corner (and in fact located in Star Lane), 22 Broad Street.

 20/21 was originally two simple stone houses, one 16th century and the other thought to be considerably older.
 A cut stone facade added in Georgian times adds a sophisticated air!
 Little is known about the history of the building, but it is thought that it was once home to an apprentice stonemason – whose ‘etchings’ can still be seen on the exposed stonework in the back passageway.
 The ghost of a young girl is said to occupy the larger of the two attic rooms – walking an old corridor along the back of the attic room and into number 19 next door, although none of us have ever seen her.
 The sound of a horse snorting and jangling it’s harness has been reported and it would seem to be tethered to the front of the building outside the ground floor treatment room.

 The attic rooms, under the eaves of the roof still have their horsehair and lime ceilings and old beams are evident in several of the rooms.
 A couple of beautiful old doors are still in situ.
 The south facing windows on the top floor have wide reaching views over the roof tops of the town towards the treetops Burghley Park in the distance.

 The building has long been part of Burghley Estates and is managed by the Burghley House Preservation Trust.
 It appears to have long been in commercial use, with various businesses operating from within it’s walls.
 Our research has revealed it was once a small prep school and it’s also been an electrical wholesalers, a picture framers and an out-size dress shop!